cncf/tag-security/community/assessments/projects/openyurt/self-assessment.md

 ### Raven

 Raven enhances network capabilities.
-It provide L3 and L7 network connectivity among pods in different physical regions.
+It provides L3 and L7 network connectivity among pods in different physical regions.
-The Raven server, functioning as a controller within the Yurt Manager, is deployed in the cloud, while Raven agents are distributed as DaemonSets across edge nodes.
+The Raven server, functioning as a controller within the YurtManager, is deployed in the cloud, while Raven agents are distributed as DaemonSets across edge nodes.

 ### Yurtadm